 Advertising and Integrated Marketing Communications Specialization

 Students in the advertising and integrated marketing communications specialization learn to analyze problems in, and identify solutions for, the promotion of goods and services.
 They develop skills in verbal and visual communication and presentation of materials.
 Instruction emphasizes copywriting, branding, new media mobile advertising, media planning, consumer research, account planning and campaign planning.
+Coursework is enhanced with lab-based, experiential learning opportunities.
+Students are encouraged to participate in the annual National Student Advertising Competition sponsored by the American Advertising Federation.
 Graduates are prepared to enter a wide variety of positions with marketing communications firms; including advertising, sales promotion, public relations and direct marketing agencies.

 The Journalism and Mass Communication specialization is designed to give students a broad knowledge base and set skill in advertising and news editorial areas.
 Diversification and entrepreneurial competence are highly valued in today’s media industry.
 Coursework in fundamentals in writing and new media are required in the field.
 This specialization allows students a more flexible path in choosing the other areas of journalism they want to advance in for the variety of ever changing professions emerging in media today.
 The specialization also provides students with the needed foundations of ethical, legal and research oriented coursework to make sure they maintain a high level of professionalism.